 On occasions we may be required to process your personal data for other reasons, however we will only do so where a Lawful Basis applies.

 Special Category Data

-processing is necessary for the purposes of carrying out the obligations and exercising specific rights in the field of employment and social security and social protection law.
-E.g. requirements by the Department for Economy to ensure meaningful equal opportunity monitoring and reporting, Learning Support details are required for compliance Disability Discrimination Act (1995)
+Processing is necessary for the purposes of carrying out the obligations and exercising specific rights in the field of employment and social security and social protection law. e.g. requirements by The Department for Economy to ensure meaningful equal opportunity monitoring and reporting or where learning support details are required for compliance with the Disability Discrimination Act (1995).

 Personal data and special category data captured may include: